• Skip to primary navigation

 What does bamboo tea taste like?

 The flavor is sweet and vegetal (slightly grassy), with notes of cornsilk and cocoa.
-It’s very much like traditional green tea.
+It’s very much like traditional green teas.
 It’s very mild, refreshing and light, with a pale green to light yellow color.

 Clay pot on a trivet on a clay board with a white bowl of loose tea leaves.